How To Be a Better Listener in a Relationship & Marriage

 How to Become a Better Listener

 We can all become better listeners in our relationships, whether we are already good listeners or realize we have a long way to go in that area.
-So without further ado, here are some crucial pointers you may utilize to improve your listening skills in your marriage or relationship.
+So, without further ado, here are some crucial pointers you may utilize to improve your listening skills in your marriage or relationship.

 1. Pay Attention to Body Language

 To accomplish this, make sure you are facing your partner with your body and staring at them.
-Leaning forward can also demonstrate that you are paying attention to what they are saying – imagine a young child listening to a story; when they are engaged, they move closer to the speaker.
+Leaning forward can also demonstrate that you are paying attention to what they are saying – imagine a young child listening to a story; when engaged, they move closer to the speaker.

 2. Listen to Learn (Not Reply)

 When you’re speaking with your spouse, this is a terrible habit to get into.
-Focus on listening to your spouse to understand them rather than just hearing what they have to say to support themselves.
+Focus on listening to your spouse to understand them rather than just hearing what they say to support themselves.

 3. Focus on the Speaker